GiuseppeRaso/Postgres_Source-KSQL-Postgres_Sink/README.md

 ## Sink connector

-Execute the sink.sh script to run the sink connector Go into postgres sink and verify that data is present;
+Execute the sink.sh script to run the sink connector.

+Go into postgres sink and verify that data is present

 ```
 psql -U postgres